 - and how much would we have to spend on parking spaces?

-- although there are so many people driving around in LA, we almost never had any trouble finding a space, not even when parking on the street (which we often did).
-The only time we really had to search was in the area of the Disney Concert Hall
+3. Although there are so many people driving around Los Angeles, we almost never had any trouble finding a space, not even when parking on the street (which we often did).
+The only time we really had to search was in the area of the Disney Concert Hall.

 Where we parked: